SigmaFlowX/Options-Market-Making/README.md

 ## What is left to do

 1) Cancelling redundant orders and overall having some kind of database would be great. (+)
-2) Active delta hedging with underlying asset or a futures.
+2) Active delta hedging with underlying asset or a future.
 3) Improving the strategy itself.
+4) Backtesting using historical data

+## What I am going right now
+(25/03/25) After building basics of broker interaction and a simple mm strategy, I reailized how badly I am lacking some historical orderbbok and orderflow data.
+There is no publicly available data of this sort, so I have to collect it myself.
+Therefore, I have deployed live data scrapper on Railway and currently waiting for couple of weeks to accumulate enough data for some analysis and backtests.